danieljohnbrosman08211986/macos/readme.md

   | `11`        | macOS 11       | Big Sur          |

 > [!NOTE]
-> Support for macOS 15 (Sequoia) is still in its infancy, as it does not allow you to sign in to your Apple Account yet.
+> Support for macOS 15 (Sequoia) is still in its infancy, as it will allow you to sign in to your Apple Account.

 ### How do I change the storage location?